cxm12/HallAssess/README.md

 Replacing "LQpath" with the folder name containing low-quality images (such as low-resolution images, noisy images), which are the input of the fluorescence microscopy image restoration models (such as super-resolution models, denoising models) for generating AI-reconstructed images.

 ### Data
+* The example images in the paper can be found in the `./example_data/` file.

-All training and test data involved in the experiments are publicly available datasets.
+The training and test data involved in the experiments are obtained through the data generation method, which is introduced in the paper.
+The AI-reconstructed images can be obtained by applying an AI-based fluorescence microscopy image restoration methods on the original
+All ata are

+The imaging model is trained on publicly available datasets by taking the HR/clean images as input and the LR/noisy images as input:

 * The 3D denoising datasets can be downloaded from `https://publications.mpi-cbg.de/publications-sites/7207/`

 * The SR dataset can be downloaded from `https://doi.org/10.6084/m9.figshare.13264793`

-* The example images in the paper are ???

 ### Model
 The pretrained imaging models in our HallAssess can be downloaded from ``